 Other Things to Note

 Set up a Pre-authorised Purchase Plan (PPP): You can set up a PPP for as little as $25/fund on a weekly, biweekly, monthly or even less frequent basis.
 The funds are automatically applied to purchase funds according to your defined allocation.
-Makes your investing pretty easy and stress-free!
+It makes your investing pretty easy and stress-free!

 Using the Bank of Montreal’s Education Savings Calculator, a child born in 2016 would potentially require $96,518 or more to obtain a 4-year degree from the University of Calgary (for example) by 2034.